Nigel Wrench: HIV activism

 Wrench came out as HIV-positive in 1994, in a speech while accepting his Sony Radio Award.
 He wrote extensively about living with HIV and AIDS, including a regular column for the Pink Paper and made a television documentary called From Russia With Love for BBC3 in 2003.
-He remains the only broadcaster with a declared AIDS diagnosis to broadcast a live BBC Radio programme, after he returned from a brush with death from PCP, an AIDS-related pneumonia, to work behind the microphone at the PM programme in 1996.
-Later, Wrench wrote of being a long-term survivor of AIDS for Brighton's Scene magazine in November 2021, saying "there are costs to this survival.
-There are the side effects of both medication and HIV itself, usually with long names: peripheral neuropathy causing constant pins and needles in hands and feet; lipodystrophy, which means I'm a really weird shape and pancreatic insufficiency which requires a handful of pills to digest food".
+He remains the only broadcaster with a declared AIDS diagnosis to broadcast a live BBC Radio programme, after he returned from a brush with death from PCP, an AIDS-related pneumonia, to present “PM” in 1996.

-In May 2025, Wrench released a third collection of archive recordings, ’Switch Off That Machine', available digitally free on Bandcamp and to buy as a limited edition compact disc.
-Bandcamp rated it as one of 'The Best Field Recordings of May 2025'.

-Personal life

-In 2008 Wrench was found not guilty of rape.

-Wrench now lives in Brighton where, along with being a fan of non-league Whitehawk FC as one of the non-racist, non-sexist, non-homophobic Hawks Ultras, he is also a volunteer shepherd.